Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenConnection.md

    ![Ignored event codes](../../Assets/Screenshots/Adyen/Integration/IgnoredEventCode.png "[Ignored event codes]")

-3. If desired, enter an event code to be ignored in the *Key* field and in the *Value* field as well.
+3. If desired, enter an event code to be ignored in both the *Key* and the *Value* fields.
 Note that you can also define the event codes to be ignored in the Adyen&trade; backend.
 For detailed information, see [Create webhook in Adyen](./01_ManageAdyenSettings.md#create-adyen-webhook).

     ![Ignored event code](../../Assets/Screenshots/Adyen/Integration/IgnoredEventCodeDone.png "[Ignored event code]")

 4. If desired, enter further event codes to be ignored.
 To add a new row, click the ![Add](../../Assets/Icons/Plus04.png "[Add]") (Add) button.

+5. Click the [Save] button in the top right corner of the *Settings* tab.

 5. Click the *Number of workers handling messages* setting.
    The *Number of workers handling messages* setting is displayed.